r7kamura/vscode-ruby-light/README.md

 ### Set up

+Install NPM dependencies.

 ```
 npm install
-npm run compile
 ```

 ### Run

+Launch VSCode workspace

 ```
 code .
 ```

-and then press <kbd>F5</kbd> on VSCode workspace to a new launch Extension Development Host.
+then press press <kbd>F5</kbd> to launch a new Extension Development Host instance.
+This instance will be started with the extension installed.
+See the [official docs](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for more details.